Elviran/docker-microservice-course/Part 2 - Docker commands.md

 https://phoenixnap.com/kb/list-of-docker-commands-cheat-sheet

+If you have not been able to create a vm or install docker on windows.
+You can use https://labs.play-with-docker.com/ by creating an account with dockerhub.

 ## Docker Help

 If we write docker help, it will list all the commands that we can execute with docker.
 Lets for now start with the simple ones